artdev-hash/100-Days-of-Code/README.md

 ----

-## " I may have not yet completed the 100 days of continous coding,.. but i will soon.."
+## " I may have not yet completed the 100 days of continuous coding,.. but i will soon.."

 -kim